Rich Barton

-Richard Barton (born June 2, 1967) is an American internet entrepreneur and the chief executive officer of Zillow Group.
+Richard Barton (born June 2, 1967) is an American internet entrepreneur who is the co-executive chairman and a former two-time chief executive officer of Zillow Group, a company he co-founded in 2006.
 Barton founded online travel company (and Microsoft spinoff) Expedia, Inc., real-estate internet company Zillow, and job search engine and career community Glassdoor.
 He also founded the online travel photography sharing website and app Trover, which was acquired by Expedia in 2016.
 Barton was also a venture partner at Benchmark, and is on the board of directors for Netflix, Avvo, Nextdoor, and Artsy.
 He serves on the Stanford University Board of Trustees.

-In 2003, he was named as one of the top 10 innovators under 35 by MIT Technology Review.
+In 2002, he was named as one of the top 10 innovators under 35 by MIT Technology Review.
 In April 2012, he was named to Barack Obama's Presidential Ambassadors for Continental Entrepreneurship.

 Early life

 Barton, raised in New Canaan, Connecticut, is the son of a teacher and mechanical engineer.
 He graduated from Stanford University in 1989 with a degree in engineering.
 He first worked for Alliance Consulting Group, and in 1991, began working for Microsoft as product manager for MS-DOS 5.0.

 Barton's forefathers, John Barton and his son Horace, were inducted into the 1999 South Dakota Tennis Hall of Fame.